evansims/uximage/README.md

-uxImage is yet another method of doing cool responsive image stuff.
-It's a standalone JavaScript library that handles fun stuff like:
+uxImage is yet another method of doing wicked awesome responsive image stuff.
+It's a standalone JavaScript library that handles fun things like:

-* Responsive image scaling
+* Responsive image scaling based on the dimensions of the parent container.
-* Retina/HiDPI image swapping (see the Strategy section)
+* Dynamically swapping out larger or smaller images based on predefined breakpoints.
-* Dynamic image swapping triggered by viewport resizing
+* Swapping out images for Retina/HiDPI displays.
-* Lazy image loading, with unloading support to conserve memory.
+* Lazily loading images when the user needs to see them, and unloading them when they don't (to conserve memory.)
-* Automatically use WebP versions of an image when the browser supports it.
+* Automatically using alternative WebP copies of images when the browser supports it (to save on bandwidth.)
-* Bandwidth detection to limit image resolution choices on slow network connections
+* Figuring out whether the visitor is on a slow connection (and showing smaller or heavily compressed images instead.)

 The library is intended to be as lightweight as possible and avoids imposing dependencies.
+You should be able to run it alongside any other frameworks or libraries without conflicts.
 However, as with other techniques out there, it requires you to adapt your markup.

 Here's a barebones example: